BoulderBrains/BasicWeather/README.md

 # BasicWeather
 Basic weather app that calls out to a weather API and returns conditions based on zipcode

+#### Next steps:
+- Finish folding in validation that checks the user's zipcode and fires an alert or text to user when they attempt to enter "." or "-" in the zipcode search field

+- Dry out the .js file.
+Right now there is a lot of repetitive code, break that down and generate elements dynamically, to make this code hundreds of lines fewer

+- Pull in font awesome and choose some non-standard fonts to enhance display

+- Build out additional day information card more, pull in forecast image, day, current time.
+Display all of that in a more visually pleasing way.

 ## Project requirements
 * With your group, answer each of the following questions:
   1. Who is your target audience?